randomor/randomor.github.io/@randomor/index.md

 I'm Shaomeng.
 Whatever took you here, I hope you find something interesting.

 ## Footprints
 [𝕏/@randomor](https://x.com/randomor): Where I post most of my public thoughts.

 ## Projects

 ### [[ZenJournal]]
-Where I recreated a comfortable space to save my private thoughts.
+The fastest way to preserve personal musings into a minimalistic journal.

 ### [[ZenMD]]
-The simplest way to turn a a folder of markdown into a site.
+The simplest way to turn a folder of markdown files into a site.